ColinOrionChandler/APO-Minor-Planet-Tracking/README.md

 - For nearby objects, it may be necessary to re-run this program to get updated rates, even if you manually offset the telescope to keep the object in the field of view (FOV).

 - Some objects for JPL Horizons have multiple matching names.
 For example, Didymos has multiple entries (as of 2024 April 2), so typing "Didymos (primary body)" will let the program run.

+Disclaimer:

+- You should do a reality check before executing any tcc command.

+- The program author makes no warranty, implied or otherise.

+Acknowledgements:

+- If you use this code, please add the following text: This research used APO Minor Planet Tracker by Colin Orion Chandler.

+- Please also cite Giorgini 1996 for JPL Horizons, and astropy as appropriate.